arielmoguillansky/agenda-lnm-app/README.md

 # Agenda app

-This is a simple Laravel + NuxtJs app that manages contacts.
+This is a simple Laravel/Sail + NuxtJs app that manages contacts.
+Laravel Sail is a light-weight command-line interface for interacting with Laravel's default Docker development environment

 ### Stack